TS Filler Tool

 Use the Configuration tab to set the controls for how the time series is filled.

-- Select Date or DateTime column: Choose the date or datetime column indicating when the data row was collected.
+- Select Date or DateTime column: Choose the date or date-time column that indicates when the data row was collected.

 - Interval: Select the interval by which the time series is measured.
 Options include Minute, Hour, Day, Week, Month, and Year.